Technical Information

 power, should the VFO not be enabled for whatever reason.

-The VFO relay should not be
+Note: The VFO relay should not be

 the only source of control for the high voltage supply, rather the relay should be